cra-international/Intro-to-Python/README.md

 After you've installed Anaconda, we will cover opening the files stored in this repository at the beginning of "Intro to Python - Part I".

-If you have trouble installing Anaconda, you can also run these files by clicking the "launch binder" button below.
+If you have trouble installing Anaconda, you can also run the Part 1 and Part 2 files by clicking the "launch binder" button below.
 This will build an online Python environment for you to run the demo materials.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cra-international/Intro-to-Python/master)